CRCA Marshals must follow these instructions to ensure safety of our racers and other park users, and ensure we continue to receive NYC Parks Permits.

 Make sure you are wearing your high visibility safety vest so motos, racers and park users are able to identify you on the course, and so you are visible for your own safety.

-If you are given cones for your post, place them on the double white line which delineates the recreational lane from the Traffic Lane (Racing Lane).
+Place orange cones on the double white line which delineates the recreational lane from the Traffic Lane (Racing Lane).
 Please don't put the cones in the middle of the road!

 Blow your marshal whistle as the field approaches.
 Once you hear the whistle of the previous marshal on the course, you should start blowing your whistle, while ensuring that all other park users are off the loop road and not preparing to cross the street.
 Please blow the marshal whistle even if no other park users are around, as you will be alerting the next marshal up the road as well.